Saturday, January 26, 2019

 "First, the Catholic must understand that, in the Protestant mind, man is absolutely saved by his own works apart from faith and God's grace, but because of sin man is now unable to save himself and must have Jesus do those works for man in man's place.
 Human works alone (apart from faith and grace) are still what save us in the Protestant mind, the only thing that changes is that now Jesus does that work in man's place."

 The Law of God requires perfect obedience.
-If sin did not exist, then there would be no need for God to show forgiveness, as there would be no spiritual corruption in the first place.
+If sin did not exist, then there would be no need for God to show forgiveness to anyone.
+There would be no spiritual corruption in the first place.
 There would be no need to speak of "getting saved," as everything would already be functioning in a perfect order.
 But the fall of man has brought about sin and thus condemnation.
 God has voluntarily paid an infinite sin debt on our behalf because of His love for us.
 He saved us because He is gracious.
 The idea that a man can be saved by keeping the Law (assuming he even has the ability to) would be true only in a hypothetical sense.

 "This is completely contrary to the Catholic understanding of salvation, in which man can only be saved by faith and grace, never by his own works no matter how good those works are."